-When doing business online, you don’t have the luxury of building a personal relationship with your potential customers.
+When doing business as an online retailer, you don’t have the luxury of building a personal relationship with your potential customers.
 They might never have seen your logo before or stepped foot in one of your retail stores (if they exist).

 So how can you earn their trust to drive them to buy?